Dauis

 Dauis, officially the Municipality of Dauis (Munisipalidad sa Dauis; Bayan ng Dauis), is a municipality in the province of Bohol, Philippines.
-According to the 2020 census, it has a population of 52,492 people.
+According to the 2024 census, it has a population of 53,864 people.
 The town has many fine beaches, resorts, and a historic church, built in the 17th century.
 The Hinagdanan Cave is also a draw for tourists.

 History

 Spanish colonial era

-Dauis is among Bohol’s oldest municipalities, as evidenced by Chinese artifacts discovered in the 1970s.
+Dauis is among Bohol's oldest municipalities, as evidenced by Chinese artifacts discovered in the 1970s.
+Dauis was a part of the Panglao and Bohol Centered Kedatuan of Bo-ol.
 Although most town records were lost during World War II, church documents confirm the parish was formally established by 1697.
-The now-ruined stone watchtower, constructed in 1774, remains a significant historical landmark and a testament to the municipality’s enduring heritage.
+The now-ruined stone watchtower was constructed in 1774.

-The earliest of the two bridges linking the poblaciones of Dauis and Mansasa in Tagbilaran dates back to the Spanish colonial era, most likely erected in the 18th century under Spanish administration.
-Remarkably, this historic span—a tangible legacy of the colonial period—remains in active use today, seamlessly integrating modern transportation with its venerable past while uniting two once-separate communities across a shared stretch of water.
-The second bridge, known colloquially as “the causeway,” was constructed at a later date in proximity to what was then the old City Hall of Tagbilaran City.
-It extends across the lagoon towards Totolan and continues southwestward, ultimately connecting mainland Bohol with Panglao Island.
-This causeway now serves as a commercial and recreational corridor, extending approximately 17 kilometers (11 miles) from Tagbilaran City to the renowned Panglao Beach Resort, thus facilitating access to one of the province’s premier destinations.
-Together, these bridges not only enhance connectivity within the region, but also stand as enduring monuments to both colonial heritage and contemporary infrastructure development.
+The first bridge between the poblacion of Dauis and Mansasa, Tagbilaran, was constructed by Spaniards during their reign, possibly in the 18th century.
+The bridge is still in place, used as a connection between the two islands.
+The other bridge was constructed near the old City Hall of Tagbilaran City, crossing towards Totolan.
+That bridge is known as 'the causeway' and leads as far as Panglao Beach resort about 17 km from Tagbilaran.
+The 1818 census showed that Dauis-Tagbilaran had 2,055 native families and 9 Spanish-Filipino families.

 American colonial era

-In 1900, a Spanish leader oversaw the construction of a deep well in Poblacion, which now lies beneath the altar inside the local church.
-Local residents provided the labor, carrying out the excavation manually with bolos, crowbars, pulleys, and ropes.
-The well reaches a depth of approximately 30 fathoms (55 meters; 180 feet) and has a diameter of three meters (9.8 feet).
-The site features soil and stones containing limestone rock.
+In 1900, a Spanish official supervised the construction of a deep well in the poblacion, now located beneath the altar of the local church.
+The excavation was carried out by local residents using manual tools such as bolos, crowbars, pulleys, and ropes.
+The well reaches a depth of approximately 30 fathoms (about 55 meters or 180 feet) and has a diameter of around three meters (9.8 feet).
+The site is characterized by soil and stone layers containing limestone rock.

 On November 15, 1907, Eusebio Circulado was elected the municipal president, but he informed the municipal council that he is ineligible.
 As a result, a special election was scheduled for April 8, 1908.

 In 1914 one author proposed extending a preexisting water pipeline from Tagbilaran to Dauis, since the town had no water supply of its own at the time.